-You can use Smart Checklist to refine your requirements through a more detailed decomposition of tasks.
-They can be also helpful when you have some research items as you will have a list of items that specifies the things you wanted to check.
+Pro tip: You can use Smart Checklist to refine your requirements through a more detailed decomposition of tasks.
+Checklists are also helpful when you have some research items as you will have a list of items that specifies the things you wanted to check.

 The last thing that’s left is to visualize the dependencies.
 This functionality is used to show whether a task is blocked by a different task or not.
 Thanks to your efforts during the initial planning stage you already have a prioritized, refined scope and shouldn’t have any issues while visualizing dependencies.

 You can set up your dependencies via drag-&-drop on the roadmap directly, or you can link your issues from within the issue view.
 You’ll need to open an issue and click on the button with two links.
 Then select the “link issue” option and link your issues.

 Anyone familiar with a Gantt chart will immediately find the resemblance in the Jira roadmap.
 That being said, they have their differences.

 A Gantt chart is essentially a much more detailed version of the roadmap.
 Building one will require more information input.
 For instance, you will need to account for:

 The payoff is a lot more data you can use in project planning.
 For instance, you will be able to manage resources and handle allocation planning much more simply.